 Preschool Lead Teacher, Las Americas Early Education School, SFUSD, San Francisco, CA

-Deputy Director of Program, Early Childhood Services, New Mexico Children, Youth and Families Department, Santa Fe
+Deputy Director of Program, Early Childhood Services, New Mexico Children, Youth and Families Department, Santa Fe, NM

 Professor, Teacher Education and Human Services, Owens Community College, Toledo, OH